Viola Fletcher: Visit to Ghana

-In August 2021 Fletcher and her brother Hughes visited Ghana.
+In August 2021, Fletcher and her brother Hughes visited Ghana.
 They met with Ghanaian president Nana Akufo-Addo.
-She was crowned a queen mother and given several Ghanaian names, including Naa Lamiley, which means, “Somebody who is strong.
-Somebody who stands the test of time”, Naa Yaoteley, which means “the first female child in a family or bloodline”, and Ebube Ndi Igbo.
+She was crowned a queen mother and given several Ghanaian names, including Naa Lamiley, which means, "Somebody who is strong.
+Somebody who stands the test of time", Naa Yaoteley, which means "the first female child in a family or bloodline", and Ebube Ndi Igbo.

 Oral history project

 Fletcher was interviewed in 2014 for an oral history project conducted by the Oklahoma Oral History Research program and the Oklahoma State University College of Human Sciences.

+Memoir

+Fletcher wrote a memoir, Don’t Let Them Bury My Story, with her grandson in 2023.

 Personal life

 In 1932, at the age of 18, she married Robert Fletcher and moved with him to California, where they both worked in shipyards, Viola as an assistant welder.
 They returned to Oklahoma after World War II and raised three children while she worked cleaning houses.
 Fletcher worked until she was 85.

-Fletcher was also known as Mother Fletcher or Mother Viola Fletcher.
+Fletcher is also known as Mother Fletcher or Mother Viola Fletcher.

+On May 10, 2024, Fletcher turned 110, and became a supercentenarian.